benbaptist/easyobs/README.md

 # EasyOBS

-EasyOBS is a Python package that provides a more pythonic interface to interact with the OBS (Open Broadcaster Software) remote protocol, using the `obsws_python` library.
+EasyOBS is a Python package that provides a more pythonic interface to interact with the OBS (Open Broadcaster Software) remote protocol, utilizing the `obsws_python` library underneath it.

 ## Features
 - Access current scenes and their properties.